Opioid Overdose Response Training Class

 Is it legal to administer Naloxone to suspected opioid abusers?

 Yes.
 The Maryland General Assembly passed the Heroin and Opioid Prevention Effort (HOPE) Act of 2017 that in part expands the public's access to Naloxone and allows individuals to administer the life-saving medication without formal training.
 For more information about the act, please visit www.mhamd.org/hope-act-behavioral-health/.

 When and where are classes available?

-Classes are held bi-weekly at UM BWMC located at 301 Hospital Drive in Glen Burnie.
-The classes are held in the Dr. Constantine Padussis Conference Center, located on the third floor of the medical center.
+Classes are held bi-weekly at BW Health Services located at 7556 Teague Road, Hanover, MD 21076.
+The classes are held on the fourth floor, Suite 440.
 For a complete listing of class dates and times, visit https://overdoseresponseprogram.eventbrite.com.